Dr Stephen Bogle

 - Senior Lecturer in Private Law (School of Law)

-Stephen joined the School in 2014.
-He has an MA in Philosophy (University of Edinburgh, 2005), an LLB (University of Strathclyde, 2007), an LLM by Research (University of Edinburgh, 2012) and a PhD (University of Edinburgh, 2016).
-He is a qualified (non-practising) solicitor in Scotland (2010).
-He teaches delict, contract and international trade law.
-He is co-convenor of the Glasgow Forum for Scots Law and the School’s mooting co-ordinator.
+I joined the School of Law in 2014.
+I have an MA in Philosophy (University of Edinburgh, 2005), an LLB (University of Strathclyde, 2007), an LLM by Research (University of Edinburgh, 2012), and a Ph.D. in Law (University of Edinburgh, 2016).
+I qualified a solicitor in Scotland in 2010 (but no longer practice).
+In general, I teach delict, contract, property, international sales law, and the history of legal thought.